Training Pace Calculator

 Training pace calculator - find your personalized running paces

 If you want to improve your results, you need to follow an oriented training plan (e.g., with various types of training load).
-To do it properly, you need precise data to control your organism.
-You can base, for example, on your actual heart rate.
+To do it properly, you need precise data to control your body.
+You can base it on, for example, your actual heart rate.
 We recommend a different way - to use this training pace calculator and train with your personalized paces.

 - easy runs